 Books, DVDs, CDs

 Click here to read my post on organizing books.
-Some of the organizing methods in this post can also be added to other types of entertainments such as CDs, DVDs, and video games.
+Some of the organizing methods in this post can also be added to other types of entertainment such as CDs, DVDs, and video games.

 Of all the categories, I dreaded this one the most when it came to organizing Josh’s room.
 He loves to write and draw things down on paper.
 However, once he does, he never refers to them again.
 I would always find piles of papers here and there and shoved into different spaces.